docker-archive/classicswarm/docs/scheduler/filter.md

 cannot be done (because the dependent container doesn't exist, or because the node doesn't have enough resources), it will prevent the container creation.

-The combination of multiple dependencies are honored if possible.
+The combination of multiple dependencies is honored if possible.
 For instance, if you specify `--volumes-from=A --net=container:B`, the scheduler attempts to co-locate the container on the same node as `A` and `B`.
 If those containers are running on different nodes, Swarm does not schedule the container.